with Jeremy Westcott –

-Appreciating this can be really helpful if we are working in a team on any kind of project because we can assign tasks to individuals in line with their gifting – and avoid asking people to carry out tasks for which their gift is not suited.
+Getting a handle on this can be really helpful if we are working in a team on any kind of project because we can assign tasks to individuals in line with their gifting – and avoid asking people to carry out tasks for which their gift is not suited.
 Let’s learn to honour the different gifts in one another and receive the blessing and benefits which those gifts confer.

 Yet how many of our churches function in ways that reward those who conform and marginalise those who don’t?
 How would it be if we were to learn instead to prize distinctiveness rather than uniformity, as God does, and to see how beautiful diversity can be in making us a ‘whole church’?